Last Updated on October 22, 2022 by Rebecca Lake

 There are plenty of great financial tools you can use to track your spending.
 (My favorite is Personal Capital.)

-But you could just as easily write it down in a notebook or a spreadsheet.
+But you could just as easily write it down in a notebook, spreadsheet or budget binder.
 The point is to be consistent with it, just like saving, so you stay in control of your spending.

-Sometimes you need an extra pair of eyes to see things you might be missing with your money, even when you’ve drilled down to a super tight budget.
+Sometimes you need an extra pair of eyes to see things you might be missing with your money, even when you think you’ve cut out all the fat.

-For example, you may have gone over your expenses thoroughly but you could still have some money leaks that are costing you cash.
+For example, you may have gone over your expenses thoroughly but you could still have some things that are costing you cash.
 That’s where a money tool like Trim can help.

 Trim is a financial manager that reviews your spending and looks for things you can cut.
 Think bank fees or unwanted subscription services.

-And the truth is, anything extra you can cut out helps when you have a tight budget.
+And the truth is, anything extra you can cut out helps when you have a tight budget to work with.
 Even eliminating $10 a month in bank fees means you have $10 extra to put toward debt or save.

 You don’t have to close your credit card accounts altogether; and actually, that can hurt your credit score.
 But you should be ready to wean yourself off of them so you can reset your budget and spending.